Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

 “If a man is righteous and does what is just and right— if he does not eat upon the mountains or lift up his eyes to the idols of the house of Israel, does not defile his neighbor’s wife or approach a woman in her time of menstrual impurity, does not oppress anyone, but restores to the debtor his pledge, commits no robbery, gives his bread to the hungry and covers the naked with a garment, does not lend at interest or take any profit, withholds his hand from injustice, executes true justice between man and man, walks in my statutes, and keeps my rules by acting faithfully—he is righteous; he shall surely live, declares the Lord God.”
 (Ezekiel, ESV)

-Morgan also calls what sounds like depression laziness, which ok?
+Morgan also calls what sounds like depression laziness, which is an interesting take.

 Conclusion

-Morgan and Paul ought to take the time to study Scripture, maybe go to seminary (they don’t work so they have the time), taking all things into consideration before making a video.
+Morgan and Paul ought to take the time to study Scripture.
 You simply can’t just read the Bible and fully understand what it’s saying without doing some research on the culture, context, etc. of which some of it was written, particularly if you want to teach others.

 Since their whole schtick is being Christian social commentators, they should do so in a manner of excellence, “Whatever you do [whatever your task may be], work from the soul [that is, put in your very best effort], as [something done] for the Lord and not for men.”
 (Colossians 3:23, AMP).
 Not lazy and half-heartedly like they do now.